Chiang Mai, Thailand's Cool, Creative Haven

-Chiang Mai Creative CityRecently Chiang Mai has shifted its future focus to becoming a "Creative City", as local services, tourism, agriculture and traditional handicrafts not be able to offer sufficient employment for a growing and increasingly university-educated population, using the natural creativity of an artisan culture may indeed be the way forward.
+Chiang Mai Creative CityRecently Chiang Mai has shifted its focus for a sustainable future to becoming a "Creative City".
+As local services, tourism, agriculture and traditional handicrafts may not be able to offer sufficient employment for a growing and increasingly university-educated population, using the natural creativity of an artisan culture may indeed be the way forward.

 One of the Best Destinations

 Chiang Mai is the only destination in Thailand to have made it onto TripAdvisor's list of the 25 Best Destinations in the World at rank, well, 24.